-Running may seem like a total lower-body activity, All About VO2 Max.
+Running may seem like a total lower-body activity, Strength Training Exercises for Runners.

 “Arm swing is often an overlooked part of having an efficient running form,” says Dave Berdan, two-time winner of the Baltimore Marathon, former collegiate coach, and current coach with RunDoyen.
-“Depending on the terrain, it can help with everything from your balance Shoes & Gear power and speed.”
+“Depending on the terrain, it can help with everything from your balance and coordination to your power and speed.”

 Keep reading for more details about how exactly your arms contribute to your overall running power and pace, plus three moves to help optimize your running arm swing.